top of page

 An ochre-hued gorge on the Route of 1000 Kasbahs in Morocco

-After returning to Kalaat M’Gouna, continue along the N10 to Tinghir, which serves as a gateway to the Todra Gorge.
+After returning to Kalaat M’Gouna, continue along the N10 to Tinghir, which serves as a gateway to Todra Gorge.
 Stretching 30 kilometres in length, it is flanked by towering walls that soar up to 300 metres in height, creating a truly humbling sense of scale.

 Beyond the gorge itself, the surrounding landscape is dotted with ancient kasbahs, including the Kasbah of El Glaoui, which sits perched atop a nearby hill.
-While the kasbah may not be the most architecturally impressive structure, its hilltop location offers a unique vantage point from which to survey the rugged, sun-baked terrain that stretches as far as the eye can see.
+While the kasbah may not be the most architecturally impressive structure, its hilltop location offers a unique vantage point from which to survey the sun-baked terrain that stretches as far as the eye can see.

 To learn more about things to see and do in Todra Gorge, check out my Ultimate Travel Guide to Todra Gorge + Dades Gorge + Skoura